awsdocs/amazon-sns-developer-guide/doc_source/sms_manage.md

 You can use the AWS SDKs to make programmatic requests to Amazon SNS and manage which phone numbers can receive SMS messages from your account\.

+**Note**
+Remember to configure your AWS credentials before using the SDK\.
+For more information, see [AWS SDK for \.NET Developer Guide](https://alpha-docs-aws.amazon.com/sdk-for-net/v3/developer-guide/net-dg-config-creds.html) or [AWS SDK for Java V2 Developer Guide]( https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/setup-credentials.html)

 ### Viewing all opted out phone numbers<a name="sms_view_optout_sdk"></a>

 To view all opted out phone numbers, submit a `ListPhoneNumbersOptedOut` request with the Amazon SNS API\.